TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 # Carpark

+Passing EditContext so in parent.
+Was passing the Model.
+However passing EditContext does not allow to interface the model.
+Therefore our own version editcontext would be good.
+But will it work no js

 **Forcing appsetting.json to fit appsetting.cs in order to on package update get an error where appsettings requires updating too.
 There is complexity in building all the little classes and interfaces and it is not advisable to create an instantiation and use it during build.
 This means that you need use strings anyway. **